snrnats/doc-centre/docfx_project/pro/api/help/updating_existing_consignments.md

 > <span class="note-header">Note:</span>
 >
 > You can only add packages to consignments that are in a status of either _Unallocated_ or _Allocation Failed_.
 If you need to add a package to a consignment that has been allocated, you will need to first deallocate that consignment.
-For more information on deallocating consignments, see [LINK HERE].
+For more information on deallocating consignments, see the [Deallocating Consignments](/pro/api/help/deallocating_consignments.html) page.

 To call **Add Package**, send a `POST` request to `https://api.electioapp.com/consignments/{consignmentReference}/addpackage`.
 The body of the request should contain the details of the package that you want to add, structured in the same way as the `package` property in a **Create Consignment** request.
 The package's `weight`, `dimensions`, `description` and `value` are mandatory, but all other package properties are optional.